ravaioli/solarpunk-mandala/guides/protocols/05-dinacharya-daily-rhythms.md

 3. **Liquefaction Check** (12:00): "What's dissolving?
 What needs releasing?"
 4. **Reintegration Check** (13:30): "What's integrating?
 What's being synthesized?"

+##### Hygiene as Cybernetic Feedback
+Incorporate the following micro-practices into your work cycles and check-ins:
+- **Before the 12:00 (Liquefaction) Check-in:** Perform a 5-minute **Environmental Micro-Cleanse**.
+Tidy your immediate workspace using reusable cloths.
+This act of ordering external space signals a release of cognitive clutter.
+- **Before Meals:** Practice **Conscious Handwashing**.
+As you wash, contemplate the nested system of health: your personal hygiene contributes to community well-being, a direct expression of the Expansion Axis.
+- **Hydration Check:** Use the act of drinking water as a moment to pause and assess your body's signals, integrating somatic intelligence into the workday.

 **SPM Integration:** From `04-temporal-unfolding-dialectical-phases.md` **Why it works**: Brief mindfulness breaks enhance emotional regulation and reduce cognitive fatigue.
 Research shows that 5-minute mindful pauses can significantly improve subsequent cognitive performance and decision-making quality.